 It is illegal to have a phone in your hands while driving.
-That mean hands-free only devices and no texting.
+That means hands-free devices and no texting.

-This common sense but driving under the influence is not permitted and can cost you 10K to 15K.
+This is common sense, but driving under the influence is prohibited and can cost you 10K to 15K.

 The law requires all car’s passengers to wear a seat belt.

-By law, you have to yield to pedestrians crossing a street (they are supposed to cross at designated crosswalks but once in a while they jump out of nowhere).
+By law, you have to yield to pedestrians crossing a street (they are supposed to cross at designated crosswalks but jump out of nowhere once in a while).

-It is important to mention, you are allowed to turn right with a red light (unless prohibited at a particular intersection).
+It is important to mention that you can turn right with a red light (unless prohibited at a particular intersection).
 But, since the light is red, you have to stop and then turn.
-If you not stop, you are getting at risk of getting an expensive ticket.
+If you do not stop, you are getting at risk of getting an expensive ticket.

 Los Angeles does not have the best reputation when it comes to parking.

-In my experience, the “bad rep” is a little bit exaggerated.
-Most cities and neighborhoods have extensive public facilities designed to accommodate a large number of visitors.
+In my experience, the “bad rep” is slightly exaggerated.
+Most cities and neighborhoods have extensive public facilities designed to accommodate many visitors.

-Now, finding a parking spot with easiness is dependent on factors like time of the day, attraction popularity and seasonality.
+Now, finding a parking spot easily depends on factors like time of the day, attraction popularity, and seasonality.
 Parking on the beach during the height of summer is not as easy as parking in the same place during fall.

-The other huge factor to consider in here is the price.
-Yes, parking may be available but you will end up paying $20 or $30.
+The other huge factor to consider here is the price.
+Yes, parking may be available, but you will pay $20 or $30.

-My biggest tip to deal with parking is to take a few minutes to research parking options around the places you are interested in visiting.
+My biggest tip for dealing with parking is to take a few minutes to research parking options around the places you are interested in visiting.
 Google will inform you about lot availability and give you a price estimate.
-This is not something to obsess about but recommendable especially if you are visiting popular attractions.
+This is not something to obsess about but is recommendable, especially if you visit popular attractions.

 Parking Tips and Tricks